asika32764/vaseman/.vaseman/entries/documentation/static-pages.md

 Now theses files can safely put on static web spaces.

+> We also provide phar file to quickly use: [Download Phar](https://github.com/asika32764/vaseman/releases)

 # Folder to Generate

 Open `/etc/config.yml` or `/.vaseman/config.yml`, you will see: